yegenek/Ankara/Files/day1.md

 Identify which sites are not predicted to be variable anymore with a more stringent cutoff (e.g. between a pair of scenario), and plot their allele frequencies.

 ```
-# iterate over some cutoffs (you can change these)
+# iterate over some cutoffs (you can change these if you wish, but remember to copy and paste this command on a bash file)
+> Results/nr_snps.txt
 for PV in 0.05 1e-2 1e-4 1e-6
 do
         if [ $PV == 0.05 ]; then echo SNP_pval NR_SNPs; fi